 Wash your carpets with white vinegar to get rid of carpet beetle eggs.
 You can use a mixture of white vinegar and water to clean the affected area.
 Allow it to sit for several minutes before wiping it away with a soft cloth or paper towel.

-Apply Oil-Based Pesticide that contains pyrethrin in your carpet beetle larvae treatment.
+Apply an Oil-Based Pesticide that contains pyrethrin in your beetle larvae treatment.
 This will kill the larvae and prevent them from hatching in the future.

 Spray Carpet with Insecticide